Dick Laan: Early career

 Laan was the son of Jan Cornelis Laan and the grandson of Teunis Crok, the founders of the oil and fat processing company "Crok & Laan" (since 1971 part of Unilever).
 The Laan family moved in 1902 to Bloemendaal.
-Dick Laan started working in his father's factories in Wormerveer, and was included in the company's direction in 1916.
+Dick Laan started working in his father's factories in Wormerveer, and was included in the company's board of directors in 1916.

 Films

 When production at this factory temporarily dwindled during the First World War, he started spending more and more time on his main hobby, filming.
-He made his first movie in 1917 and another 50 movies and documentaries followed.
+He made his first movie in 1917, and another 50 movies and documentaries followed.
 He was the first to make children's movies, filmed with children he knew from his football club, Koninklijke HFC, and the scouting club De Zwarte Pijl where he was a Scout Leader.